TheMonocledHamster/Hamster-Bot-Prototype/README.md

 </br>

-[NOTE] This entire project is in the public domain, and licensed under 'Unlicense'.
-Do look it up, it's an interesting concept.
+[NOTE] This project is licensed under the MIT License.
+I intend to keep this project as free and open source software (FOSS) indefinitely, throughout it's deelopment cycle.
 </br></br>
-[NOTE] This entire project was developed in 2 nights, so there are many possible avenues for improvement.
-I'd be grateful for PRs and Bugfix Tickets.
+[NOTE] This core of the project was developed in 2 nights (5th and 6th Oct, 2021), so there are multiple possible avenues for improvement.
+I'd be grateful for any PRs and Bugfix or Feature Tickets.